Skip to content

 Procurement Campaign for the Ukrainian Energy Sector

-GIZ carried out a procurement campaign to purchase goods dedicated to the Ukrainian energy sector in the framework of the Federal Government’s Ukraine Winter Aid on behalf of the Federal Ministry for Economic Affairs and Energy.
-The German-Ukrainian Energy Partnership is the central platform for coordinating cooperation with industry and associations for the procurement campaign, frequently involving companies and associations of the energy industry in information and networking events.
+GIZ carried out a procurement campaign to purchase goods dedicated to the Ukrainian energy sector in the framework of the Federal Government’s Ukraine Winter Aid on behalf of the Federal Ministry for Energy and Climate Action (BMWE).
+The procurement campaign was officially finalized in February 2025.

 Contact